The question that actually matters

 The silicone gasket is doing more work in this design than people realize.
 To understand why, you have to understand that silicone is not a plastic in the same sense as PE, PP, PET, or TPU.

 There is also a more recent finding worth mentioning here.
 A 2025 study by Li and colleagues in Nature Communications identified a mechanism specific to semicrystalline plastics like PP and PE: residual compressive stress from manufacturing can force low-molecular-weight amorphous polymer material toward the surface, where it can transfer into water.
-In a PP bottle test, the authors found that the neck and mouth regions released far more of these particles than the bottle body, because those regions carry higher residual stress from the clamping and tighter curvature involved in shaping them.
+In a plastic bottle test, the authors found that the neck and mouth regions released far more of these particles than the bottle body, because those regions carry higher residual stress from the clamping and tighter curvature involved in shaping them.
 This is a different mechanism from the open-and-close abrasion the cap-and-bottleneck studies focused on, but it points to the same design lesson: the neck, mouth, and sealing region of a plastic bottle deserve special attention.
 Silicone, because it is not a semicrystalline thermoplastic like PP or PE, is not expected to follow that same stress-driven phase-separation pathway.
+The Li et al. 2025 study in Nature Communications lays out the mechanism in detail.

 Silicone is not particle-free under all conditions.
 Studies have detected silicone particle release from sealants and pacifier products under mechanical or thermal stress.
 The particles silicone releases are chemically distinct from petroleum-derived microplastics, and the long-term biological effects of silicone particles specifically are still being studied.
 The point of the gasket is not that silicone cannot shed anything.
 It is that it replaces a hard plastic-on-plastic sealing interface with a softer, chemically distinct contact surface, which should reduce the specific cap-abrasion pathway that the bottled-water studies have identified.
 It is a meaningful design improvement, not a guarantee of zero shedding.